-It is recommended that children (younger than 6 years of age) be given Pinamox as a suspension instead of as capsules.
+It is recommended that children (younger than 6 years of age) be given Oramox as a suspension instead of as capsules.

-Children weighing more than 40kg should receive the same as the adult dose.

-Children weighing less than 40kg who are able to swallow capsules:
+- Children weighing more than 40kg should receive the same as the adult dose. - Children weighing less than 40kg who are able to swallow capsules: - The total daily dose should not exceed a total of 3g, given in divided doses. - The usual dose is 40mg 90mg for each kilogram of body weight a day, given in two or three divided doses.

-- The total daily dose should not exceed a total of 3g, given in divided doses. - The usual dose is 40 mg 90 mg for each kilogram of body weight a day, given in two or three divided doses. - Preventing infection during dental procedures and other surgery: 50mg amoxicillin/kg body weight given as a single dose one hour preceding the surgical procedure. - Tonsillitis: 50mg for every kilogram of body weight per day in 2 divided doses - Ear infections: Your doctor will decide the appropriate dose.
+- Preventing infection during dental procedures and other surgery: 50mg amoxicillin for every kilogram of body weight given as a single dose one hour preceding the surgical procedure. - Tonsillitis: 50mg for every kilogram of body weight per day in 2 divided doses - Infections of the ear: Your doctor will decide the appropriate dose